volkamerlab/opencadd/papers/opencadd-klifs/paper.md

 -->

 Protein kinases are involved in most aspects of cell life due to their role in signal transduction.
 Dysregulated kinases can cause severe diseases such as cancer, inflammatory and neurodegenerative diseases, which has made them a frequent target in drug discovery for the last decades [@Cohen:2001].
-The immense research on kinases has lead to an increasing amount of kinase resources [@Kooistra:2017].
+The immense research on kinases has led to an increasing amount of kinase resources [@Kooistra:2017].
 Among them is the KLIFS database, which focuses on storing and analyzing structural data on the binding of drugs and other small molecules to kinases [@Kanev:2021].
-Convienent integration of the KLIFS data into workflows is the aim of the OpenCADD-KLIFS Python module presented here.
+Convenient integration of the KLIFS data into workflows is the aim of the OpenCADD-KLIFS Python module presented here.

 # Statement of need